K-arch27/arch-pine64-build-btrfs/README.md

 # arch-pine64-build-btrfs
-Rootfs builder for Arch Linux ARM on PinePhone (Pro)/PineTab

-Work in progress to try and make it generate Image on a Btrfs Root with a snapper compatible layout for rollback
+Rootfs builder for Arch Linux ARM on PinePhone (Pro)/PineTab generate Image on a Btrfs Root with a snapper compatible layout for rollback

 Usage :

          req.  [-a architecture] architecture = aarch64 or armv7